NateHawk85/Nathans-DnD5e-Foundry-Modules/README.md

     - Patreon supporter beta key --> \*your beta key, if you have one\*
     - DDB Cobalt Cookie --> \*your cookie\*
     - DDB campaign URL or ID --> \*your campaign URL/ID, if you have one\*
-- [Dice So Nice!](https://foundryvtt.com/packages/dice-so-nice/) - One of my favorites, this module allows you to roll 3D dice on your screen.
-For those used to playing in-person, it's a must-have.
+- [Dice So Nice!](https://foundryvtt.com/packages/dice-so-nice/) - How can you play D&D without any dice!?
+Allows you to roll 3D dice on your screen.
+It is absolutely necessary for the clackity clackities.
     - Core Settings
         - Max number of dice --> 20
         - Global animation speed --> Player's choice